baldnate/speed-gaming-notes/events/nescathlon.md

 # NEScathlon Prep Status #

 ## Totally Not Ready - **NEEDS ATTENTION** ##
 * Gargoyle's Quest 2: Need to do my first run(s).
+Maybe watch Kat's run for backup strat ideas.

 ## Not Quite Ready ##
 * TMNT: There are a few places where my runs go to die, but I have also finished a few runs as well.
 * Ninja Gaiden 2:  I can bumble through the game in 30-40 minutes now.
 Meh.
 * TLOZ - Pratice Blue Ring route more for confidence, then decide if I want to learn a faster route.
-* Whomp 'Em: I can almost reliably beat it, but there are a couple of places where I sometimes just die.
-I think I little bit of save state practice + some no reset runs will fix that.
 * Super Mario Bros - Still slow, but good enough to finish.

 ## Good Enough For the Marathon ##
+* Whomp 'Em - Ice boss gets rusty quickly.
+Save state practice the final level so I don't have to slow down and grind there.
-* Tetris - Start at level 5 or 6, just go slow and safe.
+* Tetris - Start at level 7 or 8, just go slow and safe.
 * RoboCop - If in doubt with the ED-209s, just block and miss the cycle.
 * Contra - 1CC is typical for me now.
+Practice waterfall (for consistency/safety) and snow field (easy gains)
 * Spartan X 2 - Just kicking Naifu seems safer than jump kicks.